Lucinda D. Davenport Ph.D.

 2019 John V. Field Award, state of Michigan Interscholastic Press Association, for contributions to scholastic journalism in Michigan.

-2017 Outstanding Woman in Journalism and Mass Communication Education, Association for Education in Journalism and Mass Communication (AEJMC), for “personal excellence and high standards in journalism and mass communication education.”
+2017 Outstanding Woman in Journalism and Mass Communication Education, AEJMC, for “personal excellence and high standards in journalism and mass communication education.”

 2010 Faculty Impact Award, College of Communication Arts and Sciences, Michigan State University "whose teaching and mentoring has influenced and changed lives."

 2002 All-University Undergraduate Teaching Award, Michigan State University.
-Now titled Donald F. Koch Quality in Undergraduate Teaching Award, for “commitment to quality teaching and demonstration of substantial continuing instructional involvement.”
+Re-titled Donald F. Koch Quality in Undergraduate Teaching Award, for “commitment to quality teaching and demonstration of substantial continuing instructional involvement.”

 Outstanding Doctoral Candidate, E.W.
 Scripps School of Journalism, The Ohio University.